Strange Little Girl

 "Strange Little Girl" is a song by the Stranglers, originally written in 1974 and re-recorded and released in the UK in 1982 as their last single while signed to Liberty Records (part of EMI).
 By the time of release, the band had already decided to leave the label for Epic Records, and this last single was part of the severance deal, along with the compilation album, The Collection 1977–1982.

 Recording and release

 The band showed their talent for mischief in releasing "Strange Little Girl" as their last single on the label when they revealed that it had originally been written in 1974, and submitted to EMI years before the band had a recording contract.
 EMI had rejected the band on the basis of that demo.
 "Strange Little Girl" went on to peak at No. 7 in the UK Singles Chart in August 1982.

-The music video featured the band and a group of girl punks in London, and was shot around Cambridge Circus and Liverpool Street.
+The music video featured the band and a group of girl punks in London.
+Locations included Liverpool Street, and in and around Cambridge Circus.